 - 1. Complete an "Application for Admission" to Texarkana College listing Nursing as your major. - 2.
 A cumulative GPA of 2.5 (on a 4.0 scale) or above on all college-level work. - 3.
-A grade of C or above is required in academic support and nursing courses. - TSI met (see advisement staff). - 5.
-A "New Applicant Counseling Interview" form (dated after January 1st for Basic and after July 1st for Transition applicants).
+A grade of C or above is required in academic support and nursing courses. - 4.
+TSI met (see advisement staff). - A "New Applicant Counseling Interview" form (dated after January 1st for Basic and after July 1st for Transition applicants).
 Call the Health Sciences Division Office to schedule an appointment (903-823-3401). - 6.
 An "overall" score of 60 or greater on the TEAS is required for admission to the program.
 The TEAS score must be within 2 years of the program application date.
 A maximum of three TEAS attempts within a 12-month period is allowed.
 TEAS exam scores taken at proctored testing sites other than Texarkana College may be submitted.
 A minimum of 15 days is required between testing attempts to allow for remediation of content.
 Students may go on-line to pay for and schedule the TEAS test at www.atitesting.com.
 The exam must be taken in-person with a proctor, either at a college/university or at a PSI Testing Center.
 Exam scores from online remote proctoring will NOT be accepted. - 7.
 The student must achieve a score of "proficient" level or greater on the reading portion of the TEAS to be considered for admission. - 8.
-Attend a mandatory information session.
-Register online or with the Enrollment Specialist (903) 823-3351. - 9.
 An official high school transcript, GED score, or transcripts from all colleges attended.
-High school seniors must submit a current transcript with a cumulative GPA of 3.0 (on a 4.0 scale) by the program application deadline. - 10.
+High school seniors must submit a current transcript with a cumulative GPA of 3.0 (on a 4.0 scale) by the program application deadline. - 9.
 A current physical examination on the "Nursing Physical Examination" form, negative drug screen and satisfactory Texas Board of Nursing background check.
 NOTE: The physical includes proof of childhood immunizations, including a completed Hepatitis B vaccine series (which takes a minimum of 6 months to complete), a meningitis vaccine (unless age 22 or above), as required by Texas law, and a TB skin test or negative chest x-ray.
 This is required after notification in writing of "Conditional Acceptance" into the nursing program.
-The applicant must bring proof of having at least begun the Hepatitis B series when completing their interview.
-Applicants must be fully vaccinated against COVID-19 or have an approved exemption to be able to attend clinical, per facility requirements. - 11.
+The applicant must bring proof of having at least begun the Hepatitis B series when completing their interview. - 10.
 American Heart Association Basic Life Support Healthcare Provider course (AHA/BLS/HCP), Must be current throughout enrollment in the program.
 The course must be completed prior to enrollment in RNSG 1413 (Basic Students) and RNSG 1327 (Transition Students).
 Students are encouraged to take the course after May for the year of acceptance or after the "Conditional Acceptance" is received to ensure the course is current throughout enrollment.
-Contact the Business and Community Education Office regarding registration for the course. - 12.
-Applicants from the United States, US Territories, Canada, or the Philippines, meeting all other admission requirements, are eligible for admission to the Associate Degree Program.
+Contact the Business and Community Education Office regarding registration for the course.